L3ungj/Justin-s-Twin/README.md

 # Justin-s-Twin
-A discord bot which have many functions.
+A discord bot made for fun.

 Main functions: